dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 ![relationships of the big five with darker traits](/img/personalities/badvals.svg)

 This isn't to say that presidents are all narcissists or psychopaths.
-(Though who are we kidding, some are.)
+(Though, who are we kidding, some are.)
 It's widely agreed now that "narcissism" and "psychopathy" aren't discrete categories.
 Rather, they are "spectrum traits" that we all have to some degree.

 How do we arrive at a spectrum of psychopathy?
-It's the same equilibrium process.
-If there were no psychopaths, the first one to show up would probably manipulate everyone and have a thousand kids.
-As we get more psychopaths, everyone's defenses go up, and the strategy becomes less useful.
+It's another equilibrium process.
+If there were no psychopaths, maybe the first one to show up would probably manipulate everyone and have a thousand kids.
+As psychopaths became more common, everyone's defenses go up, and the strategy becomes less useful.
 It's not shocking that these traits might be useful in politics.

 ## Summary